ingerjm0/hifi-docs-review/05.host/01.your-domain/01.install-domain/docs.md

     category: docs
 ---

-High Fidelity has a sandbox that you can download and start using as your home domain.
+High Fidelity has a local sandbox that you can download and start using as your home domain.
 This sandbox is hosted on your local machine's server.

 **On This Page:**